mtmanning93/Reach_reports/README.md

 ### Information Architecture
 ----------------------------

-When building the projects wireframe it was important to take into consideration positioning of elements.
-Across the entire site the user will find consistent layout of a navbar and footer with the main content sandwiched between.
+When building the project's wireframe it was important to take into consideration the positioning of elements.
+Across the entire site, the user will find the consistent layout of a navbar and footer with the main content sandwiched between.
 Key aspects of the information architecture, found throughout the site are:

 - **Site Wide Navbar:**\
 The navbar offers the user links to various pages of the site, such as "Home" and "Reports", the consistency of this navigation aids the user in moving easily between different parts of the site, contributing to a better user experience.